fsprojects/fantomas/CONTRIBUTING.md

 Our goal is for Fantomas to be able to format all files out of the box without breaking correctness.
-It's very important to us that a new user's experience is smooth and at the very least results in correct code. bugs labelled `bug (soundness)` all indicate places where a new user might bounce off Fantomas because it actually broke their code.
+It's very important to us that a new user's experience is smooth and at the very least results in correct code.
+Bugs labelled `bug (soundness)` all indicate places where a new user might bounce off Fantomas because it actually broke their code.
 We want to make sure users get a chance to explore the settings and tweak the style.
 If you can help us out by fixing a soundness bug, you can really help the project move forward.